microsoft/azuredevopslabs/labs/vstsextend/sonarcloud/readme.md

     ![build_templates](images/ex1/build_templates.png)

-    The template contains all of the necessary tasks and most of the required settings.
-We will now provide the values for the remaining settings.
+    The template contains all of the necessary tasks and most of the required settings.You will now provide the values for the remaining settings.

 1. Select the _Hosted VS2017_ agent queue